rodekruis/DEH-Admin-Manual/README.md

 The product comprises two main tangible components:

-- A Twilio Flex instance providing agents with functionality for receiving calls, Facebook Messenger, and WhatsApp via their device.
+- A Twilio Flex instance providing agents with the functionality of receiving calls, Facebook Messenger, and WhatsApp via their device.
 - An EspoCRM instance (embedded in Twilio Flex) allowing agents to retrieve and store relevant information relating to a person affected (PA) such as personal details, case information, interactions, etc.